• StarPure Plasmid Miniprep Kit (Membrane Column Method)

 9. Repeat step 8 once.

 10. Place the adsorption column back into the collection tube and centrifuge at 12,000 rpm for 1 minute.
-Note: The purpose of this step is to remove the residual ethanol in the adsorption column.
-The residual ethanol will affect the subsequent enzymatic reactions (enzyme digestion, PCR, etc.).
+Note: This step is to remove any residual ethanol in the adsorption column, as residual ethanol may affect subsequent enzymatic reactions (enzyme digestion, PCR, etc.).

-11. Place the adsorption column in a new collection tube, add 50-100 μL Elution Buffer to the middle of the adsorption membrane, leave at room temperature for 2-5 minutes, centrifuge at 12,000 rpm for 2 min, and collect the plasmid solution in a centrifuge tube.
-Store the plasmid at -20℃.
+11. Place the adsorption column in a new collection tube.
+Add 50-100 μL of Elution Buffer to the center of the adsorption membrane.
+Incubate at room temperature for 2-5 minutes.
+Centrifuge at 12,000 rpm for 2 minutes to collect the plasmid solution in a centrifuge tube.
+Store the plasmid at -20°C.

 Download